Enjoy-CS/.github/profile/README.md

 We focus on studying exciting themes of CS.
 First of all, we are studying to make a personal interpreter.
 It is an awesome project.
 Thank you for visiting our organization.
 Have a nice one!

+You can check in progress project's log at a [link](https://github.com/Enjoy-CS/Crafting-Interpreters-Study/discussions/categories/logs).
 <!--

 **Here are some ideas to get you started:**